simpson-emily/PFSI-processing-scripts/README.md

 ## Dataset overview

-This dataset contains the data and scripts from a decade-long assessment of vegetation change following fire in the Greater Blue Mountains World Heritage Area, NSW, Australia.
+This dataset contains the data and scripts from a decade-long assessment (2015-2024) of vegetation change following fire in the Greater Blue Mountains World Heritage Area, NSW, Australia.
 The dataset includes soil moisture and post-fire stability index values from 760 sampling sites stratified across five fire severity classes and seven vegetation formations.
-The R script and JavaScript used for processing and analysis are also provided.

 ## Files included